vaishcodescape/vector-com/README.md

 make client HOST=192.168.1.10 PORT=9090 USER=cracked dev
 ```

-`make server` runs the C++ backend headless in the background and attaches the Rust dashboard to it as the live UI; when you quit the dashboard, the backend is stopped.
+`make server` runs the C++ backend headless in the background and attaches the Rust dashboard to it as the live UI when you quit the dashboard, the backend is stopped.

 ### Prerequisites